THE PLATFORM

 Sort of.

-See, it’s true that you should listen to people talking to get an idea for how conversations flow, nonverbal cues, and voice.
+See, you should indeed listen to people talking to get an idea of how conversations flow, nonverbal cues, and voice.
 But if you were to write down word-for-word a conversation between two people, you’d likely find that it’s incoherent.

-Real-world conversation goes in circles, dives off on tangents, and rambles, and we don’t want that stuff in our fiction.
+But real-world conversations go in circles, dive off on tangents, and ramble.
+Unless that’s a character trait you want to intentionally include, we don’t want that stuff in our fiction.

-Find the best of both worlds.
+Then, find the best of both worlds.
 Take the body language, flow, and distinct voice from real-world conversations and apply them to fiction.
-Take the structure, purpose, and clarity of the writing medium and apply them to real-world conversations.
+Omit the changes in structure and lack of clarity that simply won’t enhance your writing.

 It’s a tough balancing act, but it makes for dynamic, realistic dialogue.